Broadcast Station Update: EEO Reports Due August 1

 - Mid-Term EEO Report – August 1

-Special Note: Mid-Term EEO Report on FCC Form 397 Required August 1 for Television Stations in North Carolina and South Carolina, and for Certain Radio Stations in Illinois and Wisconsin
+Special Note: Mid-Term EEO Report on FCC Form 397 Required August 1 for Television Stations in Illinois and Wisconsin and for Certain Radio Stations in California

-In addition to preparing the Annual EEO Public File Report by August 1, television stations in North Carolina and South Carolina, as well as larger radio stations in Illinois and Wisconsin must also prepare and file electronically with the Commission an FCC Form 397 Mid-Term EEO Report.
-Please note, with respect to radio stations, only those radio Station Employment Units located in Illinois or Wisconsin with 11 or more full-time employees are required to file an FCC Form 397 by August 1, 2008.
+In addition to preparing the Annual EEO Public File Report by August 1, all television stations in Illinois and Wisconsin, as well as larger radio stations in California must also prepare and file electronically with the Commission an FCC Form 397 Mid-Term EEO Report.
+Please note, with respect to radio stations, only those radio Station Employment Units located in California with 11 or more full-time employees are required to file an FCC Form 397 by Aug.
+1, 2009.
 The Form 397 provides the FCC with copies of the Station Employment Unit's two most recent Annual EEO Public File Reports (the reports from this year and last year), and is an important part of both the station's compliance with the EEO rules and the Commission's monitoring procedures.

-While normally the Annual EEO Public File Report is simply prepared and placed in the station's public file and on its website, if it has one, at the mid-term of the license term and again at the time the station's license renewal application is filed, stations must actually provide the FCC with its two most recent Public File Reports.
+While normally the Annual EEO Public File Report is simply prepared and placed in the station's public file and on its Web site, if it has one, at the mid-term of the license term and again at the time the station's license renewal application is filed, stations must actually provide the FCC with its two most recent Public File Reports.
 This allows the FCC and the public to review the station's compliance with the EEO rules.
-August 1, 2008, marks the mid-point in the license term for radio stations in Illinois and Wisconsin, as well as the mid-point for television stations in North Carolina and South Carolina.
+Aug.
+1, 2009, marks the mid-point in the license term for radio stations in California as well as the mid-point for television stations in Illinois and Wisconsin.

 Background on EEO requirements